OpenBazaar/openbazaar-desktop/README.md

 Any issue labeled Help Wanted is one we would like to see done but don't have plans to do ourselves.

 You can also look for issues with the [bug label](https://github.com/OpenBazaar/openbazaar-desktop/labels/bug).
 These are confirmed bugs that need to be fixed.
-They will usually have a priority assigned to them.

-The main contributors focus on Medium and High priority bugs, to avoid working on something already in progress you may want to look for Low Priority bugs to work on.

 Contributions are expected to match the coding style already present in this repo, and must pass es-lint with no errors.

+Constributions that make visual changes are also expected to match the repo's current style.

 ## License
 This project is licensed under the MIT License.
 You can view [LICENSE.MD](https://github.com/OpenBazaar/openbazaar-desktop/blob/master/LICENSE) for more details.